A topic from the subject of Organic Chemistry in Chemistry.

 Data Analysis

-The data from the experiments that are used to study aromatic compounds can be analyzed using a variety of methods.
+The data from experiments used to study aromatic compounds can be analyzed using a variety of methods.
 Some of the most common methods include:

 Statistical analysis